 What are the benefits of fasting?

 In removing the comforts of daily life, fasting essentially focuses on purifying the body and mind, increasing spirituality and strengthening faith.
-The rewards during fasting are believed to be multiplied in the month of Ramadan.
-Therefore, increased recitation of the Qur’an and offering of prayers is most beneficial.
+The rewards during fasting are believed to be multiplied during the auspicious month of Ramadan.
+Therefore, increased recitation of the Holy Qur’an and offering of prayers is most beneficial.

 Who can fast?